DonKracho/ESPHome-configurations/TZT ESP32-2432S024R/README.md

 ## TZT ESP32-2432S024R
-### ESP32 module with LCD display and resistive touch screen
+### ESP32 module with 2.4" LCD display and resistive touch screen

 <img src="docs/smiley.jpg" alt="ESPHome sample" width="600">

 This is just another clone of the famous CYD ESP32-2432S028x (Cheap Yellow Display) module, but with 2.4" LCD-TFT display installed.
-The R at the end of the module name stands for resistive touch screen.
+The R at the end of the module identification stands for resistive touch screen.

 refer to: [TZT store](https://www.tztstore.com/goods/show-7983.html) In the download section you will find a zip file with informations about the display includung some example sources for arduino IDE and firmware.
 Use at your own risk!
 My display came with the arduino-LVGL examle installed.
 But flashing the bin included in this zip file does not fit the LCD display installed.